 When it comes to exercise and enjoying our natural beauty, nothing quite beats Ruidoso hiking.
 You will find over 200 miles of established trails near our Ruidoso cabins.
 There are plenty of choices, offering a variety of difficulty.

-Why sit on a stationary bicycle in a workout room, when you can take pleasure in every calorie that you burn, walking in the woods?
-Lincoln National Forest offers more than 50,000 acres of terrain that are designated as Wilderness Area.
-There is no mechanized equipment allowed of any kind, including mountain bikes.
-To explore this as any wilderness area you go by foot or on horseback.
-This preserves the peace and integrity of the environment.
+Why sit on a stationary bicycle in a workout room when you can take pleasure in every calorie that you burn, walking in the woods?
+Lincoln National Forest offers more than 50,000 acres of terrain that are officially designated as wilderness area, in which there is no mechanized equipment allowed, including mountain bikes.
+As in any designated wilderness area, you can only explore this area by foot or on horseback, thus preserving the peace and integrity of the environment.

-Check in at the Smokey Bear Ranger Station on Mechem Drive for maps and information about current fire restrictions.
-The most popular trails are accessed from Hwy 532 to Ski Apache or off Hwy 37 from the road to Bonito Lake.
-You may stay along creeks under the tall pines in the canyons or find your way to over 21 miles of the famous Crest Trail on the spine of the Sacramento Mountains with spectacular panoramic views.
+Check in at the Smokey Bear Ranger Station on Mechem Drive for maps and information about current fire restrictions, which are can be serious in the dry summer months.
+The most popular trails are accessed from Hwy.
+532 to Ski Apache, or off Hwy.
+37 from the road to Bonito Lake.
+You can stroll along creeks under the tall pines in the canyons, or find your way to over 21 miles of the famous Crest Trail on the spine of the Sacramento Mountains, with spectacular panoramic views.